-Another common letter format that is frequently used in the business communications is the sales letter.
-The objective of such a business letter is to capture the attention of potential customers and convert them to paying clients.
+Another common letter format that is frequently used in business communications is the sales letter.
+The objective of such a business letter is to capture the attention of potential customers and convert them into paying clients.

-Inquiry letters are used for the purpose of finding out more information about a topic or subject from the letter’s recipient.
+Inquiry letters are used to find out more information about a topic or subject from the letter’s recipient.

 Letters of Recommendation